Recently we published a recipe for Thai iced tea, which had some readers asking if there is also Thai iced coffee.

 You can even use leftover coffee.
 While coffee purists may shudder at the thought, the sweetened condensed milk masks any minute note they might detect.
 You can also use strong instant coffee.

-Thai iced coffee: strong coffee, sweetened condensed milk and cream.
-Photo courtesy Nescafé.
+Thai iced coffee: strong coffee, sweetened condensed milk and cream (photo © Nescafé).

-And, you can also add a liqueur to create an after-dinner drink: Bailey’s/Carolan’s, Cointreau/Grand Marnier, Creme de Cacao/Godiva, Kahlúa, or other favorite.
+And, you can also add a liqueur to create an after-dinner drink: Bailey’s/Carolan’s, Cointreau/Grand Marnier, Creme de Cacao/Godiva, Kahlúa, or another favorite.

 And, you can turn it into a dessert.